vrlmv/password_replaces_bruteforce/README.md

 в => '3'
 т => '7'
 ```
-Makes symbol replaces in row below "password" (type button "add" if you want more replaces).
+Makes symbol replaces in row below "password" (type button "Add" if you want more replaces).
 After define all symbol replaces press button "Brute passwd"

-The program gives hash md5 and password if password can bruted.
+The program gives password if password can bruted.

 ## Contributing